Calioses/DomFrog-dom-backup-wizard/README.md

 ## Warning ⚠️

 This software was built and tested by an idiot.

+## Install

+Either download and run the exe. or zip of the exe.
+Otherwise compile as below instructs.

 ## Compile